I finished my Tartana! Nothing fancy but I have it ready to sail.

 My rigging tools.
 I used a heavy texture scrapbook paper for the sails this time.
 It’s easy to work with but isn’t stark white like the sheets of thin foam that I’ve used before.

 I don’t get too ambitious with my rigging.
-I like the elastic because it’s easy to keep tight.
+I like using elastic bracelet thread because it’s easy to keep tight.
 I added a couple more lines than in the diagram but I didn’t go crazy.

 All finished!
 I don’t think I spent more than 2 hours on the entire project!